-$^{^6\}mathrm{Survey}$ administration information and methodology is reported in the Appendix.
+$^6\mathrm{Survey}$ administration information and methodology is reported in the Appendix.

 Table 2.
-Key LEO Characteristics by Jurisdiction Size (Total Registered Voters)
+2020 Key LEO Characteristics by Jurisdiction Size (Total Registered Voters)

-2018 Survey 7 2019 Survey τ Demographic Overall <=25,000 >25,000 Overall <=25,000 >25,000 Female 77.3% 86.5% 66.0% 77.2% 87.0% 64.8% \$50,000 or more 62.3% 43.6% 83.5% 73.8% 62.4% 88.4% White 94.5% 95.5% 93.3% 94.9% 97.1% 92.2% College and above 52.3% 44.4% 62.0% 59.5% 52.2% 68.8% 50 years or older 67.3% 72.9% 60.2% 70.2% 73.9% 65.3% men.
-In 2019 this dynamic remained and became slightly more pronounced.
+Demographic Overall <=25,000 25,001 to 250,000 > 250,000

+Female 80% 83% 67% 44%

+White 87% 88% 86% 73%

+Hispanic 4% 4% 5% 9%

+\$50,000 or more 41% 34% 79% 91%

+College and above 49% 46% 61% 82%

+50 years or older 72% 74% 65% 60%

+We see the starkest jurisdiction-level differences when we look at gender, levels of education, and salary.
+By contrast, we see muted differences by jurisdiction size when looking at demographics by race.
+While overall Hispanic LEOs are underrepresented, we do see a large relative change between the smallest and largest size classes.
+As jurisdiction size increases, LEOs are more likely to be male, younger than 50 years of age, and have attended at least some college.
 Smaller jurisdictions are also administered by older LEOs compared to larger jurisdictions.
-In 2019, 75% of smaller jurisdiction LEOs were 50 years of age or older, while 63% of LEOs for larger jurisdictions were older than 50 years of age.
-Nearly all in the largest jurisdictions have a college degree, with 44% sharing with us they have graduate school training.
-LEOs serving smaller jurisdictions are less likely to have a college degree.
+In 2020, 72% of smaller jurisdiction LEOs were 50 years of age or older, while 60% of LEOs for larger jurisdictions were older than 50 years of age.
+Nearly all in the largest jurisdictions have a college degree, with 45% sharing with us they have some level of graduate school training.
+LEOs serving smaller jurisdictions are less likely to have a college degree, with 46% reporting holding an undergraduate degree.
 Pay differences also vary in proportion to size (measured in total registered voters) - with larger jurisdictions paying more to their LEOs.
+Over 82% of LEOs from the largest jurisdiction report earning \$75,000 or more.

 Looking across the jurisdiction sizes, there are almost no differences when we look by race.
 In our survey data and in the data reported by the CRS, leadership among LEOs remains overwhelmingly white.
 Our data indicate that larger jurisdictions might be more likely to have a non-white local election official, whether elected or appointed.
+Recruitment of LEOs is also not well understood.
+The pipeline of potential LEOs represents an opportunity to explore factors that contribute to diversity among LEOs, but to date this pipeline has not been a focus of research.
 We note again that our surveys target the chief election official-while it is possible that our surveys were assigned to other staff members to answer, we assume for our analysis that answers reflect the demographic profile of the department's leader.